-Whether you are newlywed, or refer to yourselves as ‘old Ball ‘n’ Chain,’ every marriage has its share of ups and downs.
+Whether you are a newlywed or refer to yourselves as ‘old Ball ‘n’ Chain,’ every marriage has its share of ups and downs.
 While it may sound cliché, lulls and patterns of mundanity are natural to the ebb and flow of married life.
-Periods of stress, boredom, and poor communication are part of the course.

 2. Be a good listener